pyepics/pyepics/README.rst

 License
 ----------

 This code is distributed under the Epics Open License

 Overview
 =================

-Py-Epics3 provides two principle modules: ca, and pv, and functions caget(), caput(), and cainfo() for the simplest of interaction with EPICS.
+Pyepics provides two principle modules: ca, and pv, and functions caget(), caput(), and cainfo() for the simplest of interaction with EPICS.
 In addition, there are modules for Epics Motors and Alarms, autosave support via CA, and special widget classes for using EPICS PVs with wxPython.